markvandenhoorn/Marktplaats_automation/README.md

   GOOGLE_PASSWORD = "your google password"</li>

-From there you can run the script.
+  <li>From there you can run the script.</li>
-In the first screen, you will need to login manually.
+  <li>In the first screen, you will need to login manually.
 Then, go back to your shell and press enter.
-This will save the cookies.
+This will save     the cookies. </li>

 Next, a new window opens up.
 Click 'Accepteren' or 'Accept'.
 And done!
 The rest of the work will be done by the script.
 </ul>